 After a few years in this situation, Sara, who has a child from the marriage, managed to escape and leave the country to seek sanctuary in the UK.
 Fleeing Uganda, Sara had no means to take her child with her.

-While being lonely, isolated and suffering from depression after her traumatic experiences, Sara approached MRI further learning about Sista Sista, a peer led support group which provides a safe space for LBT refugee women.
+While being lonely, isolated and suffering from depression after her traumatic experiences, Sara approached Micro Rainbow further learning about Sista Sista, a peer led support group which provides a safe space for LBT refugee women.

 Sara was afraid, she felt that after years of hiding her sexuality, repression, violence, alienation and going through the asylum system, she had lost herself.